What Is Lead Nurturing and How Do I Nurture Leads?

 - How does lead nurturing work?

-- How can I build a lead nurturing strategy?
+- How can I build a lead nurturing marketing strategy?

 What is lead nurturing?